A prenuptial agreement, or prenup, is an agreement that is drawn up sometime before a couple gets married.

 A prenuptial agreement (prenup) is an agreement in which a couple decides what will happen to the assets if the marriage doesn’t work.
 It also dictates what happens if one spouse should die, so it can double as a will since it protects the assets of the other person.

-Most people think of a prenuptial agreement as only being beneficial to the person who enters the marriage either with more assets or a wealthier financial situation, but a prenup is also offers great security for the person who earns less.
+Most people think of a prenuptial agreement as only being beneficial to the person who enters the marriage either with more assets or a wealthier financial situation, but a prenup is also offering great security for the person who earns less.
 Realistically knowing what you are entitled to should anything happen in a marriage gives both parties a greater understanding of the big picture.

 How to Approach Your Partner about Having a Prenup